 Client Story from April Palma (June 9, 2017 Staff Report to JFON Board)

-Cristian is a 16-year-old from Guatemala.
+Cristian is a 16 year old from Guatemala.
 Cristian left Guatemala because there were no opportunities for him there.
-Since the age of 12, he was no longer able to attend school because his parents would not pay for him to go.
-Rather, he was told, he had to work in order to help support his younger siblings.
+Since the age of 12 he was no longer able to attend school because his parents would not pay for him to go to school.
+Rather, he was told he had to work in order to help support his younger siblings.
 He was also having problems with his father.
 His father is an alcoholic.
 Shortly before Cristian left Guatemala, he and his father had an altercation and his father hit him.
-While it was the only time his father has physically abused Cristian, Cristian had witnessed his father abusing his mother for many years.
+While it was the only time his father has physically abused Cristian, Cristian has witnessed his father abusing his mother for many years.
 Cristian also left Guatemala because of the growing gang violence.
-He left when he was 15-years-old, which is prime recruitment age for the gangs.
+He left when he was 15 years old, which is prime recruitment age for the gangs.
 Cristian is now reunited with his uncle in Iowa.
 His uncle reached out to JFON and we are currently assisting Cristian with his petition for SIJS.

 Client Story from Emily Rebelskey (June 9, 2017 Staff Report to JFON Board)